casangi/casadocs/docs/api/casalith.rst

    $ cat ~/.casa/startup.py

    import sys, os
+   import analysisUtils as aU

    sys.path.append("/home/casa/contrib/AIV/science/analysis_scripts/")
-   import analysisUtils as aUes = aU.stuffForScienceDataReduction()
+   es = aU.stuffForScienceDataReduction()

 In this example, the standard python modules *os* and *sys* are made available in the CASA shell.
 The path where the *analysisUtils*